 Hardiness Zone: 8b

-By Deanna from Mojave, CA
+By deanna jenkins from Mojave, CA

 The method I used is quite a long process so you might not want to use it.
 I took cuttings from fairly new growth and then put them individually into dark bottles with filled water, but not letting the cut edge touch the bottom of the bottle- you need to change the water frequently as it goes yukky and the cuttings rot.